Work Requirement Policy Resources

 Here are some resources to find out more about SNAP ABAWDs and related information.

-- Implementations of Regulatory Changes to ABAWD Waiver Standards and Discretionary Exemptions – December 2019
+- Implementation of Rule Changes to ABAWD Waiver Standards and Discretionary Exemptions – December 2019

 - State Agency Readiness to Apply the ABAWD Time Limit and Serve ABAWDs – December 2019

 - Clarifications on Work Requirements, ABAWDs, and E&T – May 2018

 - Best Practices and Resources for Informing Households of ABAWD Rules – May 2018

 - Requirements for Informing Households of ABAWD Rules

 - ABAWDS Time Limit Exemption for Veterans Disability Benefit Recipients

 - ABAWD Time Limit Policy and Program Access Memo - November 2015

 - Guide to Serving ABAWDs Subject to the Time Limit

 - ABAWD Questions and Answers - June 2015